Josh Lowe Player Props: Rays vs. Athletics

 Josh Lowe At The Plate

-- Lowe has driven in a run in 24 games this year (43.6%), including eight games with more than one RBI (14.5%).
-He has also driven in three or more of his team's runs in four contests.
+- In 44.6% of his games this year, Lowe has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in four contests.

+- He has scored in 25 of 56 games this season, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.